hlynch/Biometry2021/docs/Week-1-lecture.md

 <details>
   <summary>Click for Answer</summary>
 <span style="color: blueviolet;">
     If we do not care about the order, then the combination of one Green M&M and one Blue M&M could have come about because we drew a Blue M&M and then a Green, or a Green and then a Blue.
-Because there are two ways to get this outcome (and they are mutually exclusive, so we can simply add the two probabilities), the total probability is simply 2*P(Green)*P(Blue).
+Because there are two ways to get this outcome (and they are mutually exclusive, so we can simply add the two probabilities), the total probability is simply 2 $\times$ P(Green) $\times$ P(Blue).
 </span>
 </details>